 I have no comment on that.
 An IPO really serves two big purposes.
-One: it opens up access to even greater funds, two: At the end of the day, all an IPO is is a way for a company to raise money and for a company two unlock value.
+One: it opens up access to even greater funds, two: At the end of the day, all an IPO is a way for a company to raise money and for a company two unlock value.
 So shareholders in the company are going to sell to the public.
-Actually we do believe that over the next two to four years, an IPO could potentially be an opportunity to raise even more money for the company to expand further.
+Actually, we do believe that over the next two to four years, an IPO could potentially be an opportunity to raise even more money for the company to expand further.
 Is it a goal in itself?
 No.

 What’s starting to happen increasingly is that companies are staying private longer and longer, because there are more private investors.
 Will we IPO?
 Potentially, as a way to fundraise more and to provide an exit for our investors, employees – we are the probably only company in Southeast Asia that gives out stock options to all our employees.
 It’s a possibility, it’s not a guarantee.
 We’ll see.
 If we can stay private and still raise the same amount of money, then we would not do an IPO.
 But if our board thinks that is the best way of raising more money, we’ll consider it.
 But if we do it, it will probably be in a market like Hong Kong or Australia.
 Those markets understand technology and digital a lot more.
-Indonesia as a stock market tend to be very focused on commodities, primary things: cement, steel, real estate, things like that.
+Indonesia as a stock market tends to be very focused on commodities, primary things: cement, steel, real estate, things like that.
 A lot of investors here don’t really understand the digital business.

 How do you see the fintech lending competition in Indonesia?
 There are so many players emerging so fast.
 Is this a good thing, or something to be wary about?

 I think it’s something we need to keep a very careful watch on.
 It is good for consumers, yes – now we have more options.
-What’s not good for consumers is I think there are a lot of irresponsible lending.
+What’s not good for consumers is I think there is a lot of irresponsible lending.
 We’ve been lobbying with the OJK, saying “you have to start creating some rules around the interest rates at which people are lending at”.
 Finally, just last week, the Indonesian Fintech Association – which we are a part of – has signed that letter, agreeing to a bunch of good practices, common ethical practices.
 The fact of the matter is, we are probably the only company in the group of 20 or 30 signees which has not had to change anything internally in order to comply with that code of conduct.
 But other companies in that group have had to change something, which is why it has taken 6 months for that code of conduct to be adopted and signed.